testing-library/testing-library-docs/docs/guide-events.md

 is focused.
 If it is focused an additional click event is fired if the Enter key was pressed.

-You don't need to know every possible combinations of interactions but you shouldn't have to much confidence in the interactive behavior of your components if you only test them with mocked sequences of events.
+You don't need to know every possible combination of interactions but you shouldn't have to much confidence in the interactive behavior of your components if you only test them with mocked sequences of events.